-Prof. Vince Buccola

-Legal Studies & Business Ethics Department 649 Jon M. Huntsman Hall tel: 215.573.4864 e-mail: buccola@wharton.upenn.edu [preferred] https://canvas.upenn.edu/courses/1344290

-Class Meetings Mondays & Wednesdays, 1:30 - 3:00, Room јмнн F65 Office Hours Wednesdays, 3:00 - 5:00.
+LAW OF CORPORATE MANAGEMENT AND FINANCE GLOBAL CORPORATE GOVERNANCE SPRING 2019 LGST 202 / 802 Prof. Vince Buccola Legal Studies & Business Ethics Department 649 Jon M. Huntsman Hall tel: 215.573.4864 e-mail: buccola@wharton.upenn.edu [preferred] https://canvas.upenn.edu/courses/1431030 Class Meetings Office Hours Mondays & Wednesdays, 1:30 - 2:50, Room TBD Mondays, 3:00 - 5:00.
 Or email to arrange a meeting.
-Or feel free to stop by any time Tues. or Thurs. afternoon.
+Or stop by any time: my door is open if I'm around.

 Course Description

 The corporation, a principal driver of economic development for more than two centuries, is among the most important institutions in modern life.
 This course surveys the law governing the American corporation, with a focus on the implications of Delaware and federal policy for entrepreneurs, managers, and investors.
 In the first half of the course, we consider the conflicts inherent in the "separation of ownership from control" and study the basic tools law and market institutions have developed to ameliorate them: voice, vote, suit, and sale.
 In the second half of the course, we consider how the law impacts managers and investors in a handful of important, concrete contexts, including mergers and acquisitions and insider trading.

+Required Text

+Hamilton, Macey & Moll, The Law of Business Organizations: Cases, Materials, and Problems (12th ed.
+2014)

+Exams and Grading

+Grades are based the results of midterm (35%) and final (50%) exams, the format of which will be discussed in class, as well as on professionalism (15%).

+Class Format and Policies

+This course will involve a combination of lecture, discussion, and "Socratic" questioning.
+Cold calling will be a regular feature of class.
+Therefore, students are expected to read the assigned materials carefully and be ready to discuss them critically.

+Three notable policies: